Informal Pre-complaint Counseling Process

 Caveat:

 ➤ Do not grant an extension to your EEO counselor.
-Many think that by granting an extension (of maximum 60 additional days) one extends one's time to file the discrimination complaint.
-This is not true; and this is how the extension request is presented by the EEO counselor sometimes.
-In reality the extension only benefits the EEO counselor and the Agency.
-Because the extension would give more time to the Agency to respond to your complaint and to the EEO counselor to compile the Counselor's Report (see below).
-Also, when you grant an extension, you won't get additional time to prepare your allegations and records.
-Therefore, do not grant an extension.
-It does not benefit you in most cases.
+Many think that by granting an extension (of maximum 60 additional days) to the EEO counselor, your case will be handled more thoroughly.
+This is not true.
+In reality the extension only benefits the EEO counselor and the Agency (the management), not you (the Complainant).
+The extension you grant gives more time to the Agency to respond to your complaint and to the EEO counselor to compile the Counselor's Report (which is required by 29 CFR § 1614.105(c) to be filed with EEO office within 15 days of Complainant’s filing of a formal EEO complaint).

-After your initial contact with the EEO Counselor, the Counselor may want to interview you to get the issues and bases, regardless of what you may have stated or submitted before.
-You have a right to be represented.
-You must articulate your allegations with specifics: with dates, names, and details of the act of harm based on your protected class.
+After your initial contact with the EEO Counselor, the Counselor may want to interview you to get the issues and bases clarified, regardless of what you may have stated or submitted before.
+You have a right to be represented during the EEO counselor’s “counseling” session.
+You must articulate your allegations with specificity: dates, names, and the details of the act of harm you allege as based on your protected class.
 Beware of what you say to the EEO counselor.
-It will be recorded and may be used against you in the Counselor's Report (see below), which must be issued to you within 15 days of your filing a formal complaint.
+It will be recorded and may be used against you in the Counselor's Report (see below), which must be issued to you within 15 days after you file a formal EEO complaint.

-During the mediation, do not drop or withdraw your complaint without getting what you want in return or before the matter is resolved amicably, completely, and verifiably.
-Do not settle/mediate unless in writing executed with your and management's signatures.
+During the mediation, do not drop or withdraw your complaint without getting what you want in return in settlement or before the matter is resolved amicably, completely, and verifiably.
+Do not settle/mediate unless the specific terms of the agreement in written down in a settlement agreement executed by your and management's signatures.
+See samples of settlement agreement for purchase at Store.

 ➤ Amendments: